Map IDs

 Second Character

 This character is always a number.
 It is the zone that the map is in.
-The zone numbers change between games, so I will list them here.
+The zone numbers change between games, so they will be listed below.

 | Number | Zone |